pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 ## Assets

-> TLDR: The library packages all BLOB columns in a table into `CKAsset`s and seamlessly decodes
+> TL;DR: The library packages all BLOB columns in a table into `CKAsset`s and seamlessly decodes
 > `CKAsset`s back into your tables.
 We recommend putting large binary blobs of data in their own
 > tables.